baileyheit/Spotify_DataScience/data/README.md

 tempo - The overall estimate beats per minute of the track. time_signature - An estimated overall time signature of a track.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure). valence - A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
-Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).
+Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry). genre - genre of each song

 Categorical Variables:
-artist_name, track_name, track_id, mode, time_signature (An estimated overall time signature of a track), key
+artist_name, track_name, track_id, mode, time_signature (An estimated overall time signature of a track), key, genre

 Continuous Numerical:
 $ duration_ms      Duration of song in miliseconds